top of page

 The MNIndys' Legislative Working Group serves as a go-to resource for legislators working on bills to support Minnesota's independent and other community-based pharmacies.

-Check out these videos to see members Andrew Russell, RPh (Elko New Market Family Pharmacy), John Hoeschen, RPh (St. Paul Corner Drug), and Hildie Hoeschen, RN (St. Paul Corner Drug) testify before the MN Legislature in support of a few of the bills listed above!
+Check out these videos to see MNIndys leaders Andrew Russell, RPh (Elko New Market Family Pharmacy), John Hoeschen, RPh (St. Paul Corner Drug), and Hildie Hoeschen, RN (St. Paul Corner Drug) testify before the MN Legislature in support of bills we fought to pass during the 2025 session.

 bottom of page